 For example, as someone who has been in the debt settlement industry, I was surprised that I had never heard of a debt settlement company that had 2000+ 5 star reviews.
 I mean, National Debt Relief is one of the largest and has 3500 Google reviews but has been around for almost 13 years.

-But, this story gets more interesting, so let’s see whether we can find TurboDebt’s BBB page and try to answer the question of whether its reviews are too good to be true.
+This story gets more interesting, so let’s see whether we can find TurboDebt’s BBB page and try to answer the question of whether its reviews are too good to be true.
 A common question may be, is TurboDebt BBB accredited?
 Let’s consider that next.

 The first thing I like to research is whether a debt settlement company has a BBB page.
 I believe the accreditation fee for BBB is about $530, so it’s not insignificant, but many debt settlement companies like to show their BBB rating upfront, almost to prove legitimacy.